-- 3.9 The aim of the scheme is to create a modern high quality development that relates to, respects and responds to the character of the surrounding area.
-The proposals represent an opportunity to regenerate a partly vacant and otherwise underutilised brownfield site. - 3.10 The design intention is to provide engaging residential space that activates the street to add to the vitality and viability of the area. - 3.11 The site has been development following a detailed analysis of the site and local context whilst taking into consideration the national and local requirements for residential developments.
-The accompanying DAS sets out how the design concept for the scheme has development in terms of both from and function. - 3.12 The scheme development has been an iterative process that has involved preapplication consultation with Liverpool City Council (LCC) Officers who have provided comments that were then incorporated into the scheme before a final design option was provided. - 3.13 The massing of the scheme has evolved considering the site location, surrounding land uses and LCC officer comments.
+- 3.8 The design of the scheme externally has not been altered from what was previously approved.
+The aim of the scheme is to create a modern high-quality development that relates to, respects and responds to the character of the surrounding area.
+The proposals represent an opportunity to regenerate a partly vacant and otherwise underutilised brownfield site. - 3.9 The design intention is to provide engaging residential space that activates the street to add to the vitality and viability of the area. - 3.10 The site has been development following a detailed analysis of the site and local context whilst taking into consideration the national and local requirements for residential developments.
+The accompanying DAS sets out how the design concept for the scheme has development in terms of both from and function. - 3.11 The scheme development previously has been an iterative process that has involved pre-application consultation with Liverpool City Council (LCC) Officers who have provided comments that were then incorporated into the scheme before a final design option was provided.

+- 3.12 The massing of the scheme has evolved considering the site location, surrounding land uses and LCC officer comments.
 The initial proposal was 9 storeys high at the Everton Park end of the scheme and reduced in height to 6 storeys towards City Point.
-Responding to the comments received the mass of the building was reduced, with the height being reduced at the Everton Park end of the scheme to 6 storeys and the scheme rising to 7 storeys adjacent to City Point.

-- 3.14 When developing the massing of the building it was important that the building took advantage of the Everton Park and city centre views but at the same time respected the Park.
-The building height ensures that the upper levels reflect the surrounding buildings but also respects the Park. - 3.15 The scheme proposes a mixture of brickwork and aluminium cladding, creating a quality building worthy of the notable setting.
+Responding to the comments received the mass of the building was reduced, with the height being reduced at the Everton Park end of the scheme to 6 storeys and the scheme rising to 7 storeys adjacent to City Point. - 3.13 When developing the massing of the building it was important that the building took advantage of the Everton Park and city centre views but at the same time respected the Park.
+The building height ensures that the upper levels reflect the surrounding buildings but also respects the Park. - 3.14 The scheme proposes a mixture of brickwork and aluminium cladding, creating a quality building worthy of the notable setting.
 Brickwork will be used to create a rhythm within the facades, framing extensive glazing, with projecting aluminium panels emerge on the seventh storey.
 The combination of a matt finish with a more reflective material helps to break down the mass of the building and creates a vertical rhythm along the street.
 The ground floor will be clad in perforated aluminium with a glazed entrance situated on the northern corner.